1:1 Coaching with Jes Diverges

 We also talk about showing up for yourself with things like self-advocacy, setting your own boundaries, and essentially learning to be your own best friend.

-• Includes email support during the day M-F for questions and reflections between sessions
+• Email support from me during the day M-F for questions or reflections you want to share in between our sessions.